dhalpern13/unbiased-information-experiments/README.md

 =======
 Content
 -------
-This Two contains three scripts:
+This repository contains three scripts:
 - [aglorithms.py](algorithms.py)
   contains an implementation of all the algorithms we test.
-- [experiments.py](experiemnts.py) runs the experiemnts and stores the results in [data/results-all.csv](data/results-all.csv).
+- [experiments.py](experiemnts.py) runs the experiments and stores the results in [data/results-with-cooks.csv](data/results-with-cooks.csv).
 - [generate-plots.ipynb](generate-plots.ipynb)
   is an IPython notebook that generates the plots using the data.